joseport/bc-pte-deployment/README.md

 2. Are accessible to all users with appropriate permissions
 3. Have better performance and stability characteristics
 4. Follow the proper extension deployment lifecycle

+## Version Increment Configuration

+You can configure how the version is incremented before deployment by setting the `bc-pte-deployment.incrementVersion` property in your VS Code settings.
+The available options are:

+- `major`: Increment the major version (e.g., 1.0.0.0 → 2.0.0.0).
+- `minor`: Increment the minor version (e.g., 1.0.0.0 → 1.1.0.0).
+- `build`: Increment the build version (e.g., 1.0.0.0 → 1.0.1.0).
+- `revision`: Increment the revision version (e.g., 1.0.0.0 → 1.0.0.1).

+The default value is `revision`.

 ## License